DegangWang97/degangwang97.github.io/_pages/about.md

 - Discover Computing
 - Journal of Real-Time Image Processing
 - Computers and Electrical Engineering
+- Journal of Visual Communication and Image Representation
 - Remote Sensing Applications: Society and Environment
 - International Journal of Data Science and Analytics
 - Multimodal Transportation